mikenguyen13/data_analysis/_book/05-regression.md

 -   Covariance stationary: irrespective of the value of the parameters.
 -   Invertibility when $\alpha < 1$
 -   The conditional mean of MA(q) depends on the q lags (long-term memory).
--   In MA(q), all autorcorrealtions beyond q are 0.
+-   In MA(q), all autocorrelations beyond q are 0.

 $$
 \begin{aligned}